segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 The Google Ads Conversions destination enables you to upload offline conversions and conversion adjustments to Google Ads in a privacy safe way.
 With this server-side destination, you can upload conversions to the [Google Ads API](https://developers.google.com/google-ads/api/docs/conversions/overview){:target="_blank"} and tie them to a user's online click or phone call.
 In addition, you can improve the accuracy of your conversion measurement by sending conversion enhancements, restatements, and retractions.

 > info "Consent mode"
-> Google is enforcing consent starting March 6, 2024 for European Economic Area (EEA) users.
+> Google enforced consent on March 6, 2024 for European Economic Area (EEA) users.
 Learn more about [consent mode](/docs/connections/destinations/catalog/actions-google-enhanced-conversions/#consent-mode) and how to set it up.

 ## Getting started
 1. From the Segment web app, click **Catalog**, then click **Destinations**.